General Info – summary

 Fruit

 The hairy, light brown, mature, papery and dehiscent Fruit is a cross-veined, pendulous Pod with a conspicuous margin.
 Pods are large – up to 19 x 3,5cm and produced in large numbers.
-Each flattish pod is distinctly raised around each of the up to 10 flat, brown Seeds.
+Each flattish pod is distinctly raised around each of the up to 10 flat, brown visible Seeds.
 Bumps on the pod indicate the positions of the seeds.
 After about 10 months, the pods mature and dehisces – leaving behind the empty open pod on the tree, which remains there for some time.
 (Aug-Oct the following year).

 Distribution & Ecology